cosmos/cosmos-sdk/CONTRIBUTING.md

 ### Pull Request Accountability

-#### PR Owner
+#### Owner

-The PR owner is responsible for ensuring that the PR is ready for review and merging after reviews are delivered.
+The pull request owner is responsible for ensuring that the PR is ready for review and merging after reviews are delivered.
 This includes:

 * Ensuring that the PR is up to date with the latest changes in the main branch.
 * Ensuring that the PR passes all checks.